RUN

 SOUTH AFRICAN CHAMPIONSHIPS:

-In order for an athlete to qualify to compete at the South African Championships, he or she must:
+In order for an athlete to qualify to compete at the South African Championships, they must achieve all of the following criteria each season:

-3. Place within the top 5 of their age group for the particular season
+5. Rank within the top 4 of their age group for the particular season.

-(The athlete’s best score for the season will be used to place them)
+(The athlete’s best meet score during the season will be used to place them)

 PROVINCIAL COLOURS: